-➤ When to collect data?
+▶ When to collect data?

 Date: Season: What factors would you consider in choosing the

 Time: to fieldwork date?

 Why is tide information

 important?

 1. Tidal level:

-Water level at the time of fieldwork:m (time:)
+Water level at the time of fieldwork:m (time: )

-Water level of the previous high tide:m (time:)
+Water level of the previous high tide:m (time: )

 2. Any weather warnings & signals issued by the Hong Kong

 Observatory in the past two days?

 ☐ Tropical cyclone warning signals ☐ Rainstorm warnings

-☐ Strong monsoon signal
+☐ Strong monsoon signal ☐ Cold weather warning

+☐ Very hot weather warning ☐ Other:

 3. Precipitation in the past 2 days:

+3. Tredipitation in the past 2 days.

-☐ heavy rain ☐ drizzle ☐ never rain
+$\square$ heavy rain $\square$ drizzle $\square$ never rain

-□ Heavy faill □ UHZZIE □ Hever faill

 4. Is today ideal for fieldwork of this topic?
 Why?

-4. Is today ideal for fieldwork of this topic: why:

-(2.2)

-77
+11